 Sellers are not allowed to advertise products/services at a very low price when they do not have enough stock available.
 They must tell customers how many items are available for sale and for how long offers remain valid.

-Alex saw an advert on a billboard offering a special promotion for flight: "Bask in Barcelona for just €1!"
+Alex saw an advert on offering a special promotion for flights: "Bask in Barcelona for just €1!"

-But when he tried to book the flight, the €1 ticket was no longer available.
-He phoned the company's customer service centre only to be told that a very limited number of seats had been offered at the reduced rate.
+When he tried to book the flight, the €1 ticket was no longer available.
+He phoned the company's customer services and was told that a very limited number of seats had been offered at the reduced rate.

-He took the matter further to his national consumer centre, who confirmed that the airline company should be able to offer a reasonable number of seats at the advertised price, depending on the scale of the advertising campaign and/or (at least) show the number of seats available at the special offer price.
+He complained to his national consumer centre.
+They confirmed that the airline should offer a reasonable number of seats at the advertised price, depending on the scale of the advertising campaign and/or (at least) show the number of seats available at the special price.

-Although Alex himself was still not able to claim the ticket at the advertised price, on the suggestion of the national consumer centre the company removed the advert from the billboard, saving other consumers from falling into the same trap.
+Although Alex couldn't get a ticket at the advertised price, the national consumer centre advised the company to remove the advert, saving other consumers from falling into the same trap.

 Sellers must communicate the real prices of their goods and services.
 They may not portray a paying service as "free" or offer you an additional "free" service when in fact the real costs of such "free" services are already included in the regular price.

-She followed the instructions and was informed that she had been registered and that the charge for the service was €3 per week.
-She went to back to check and realised that it was stated in small print on the site that it was a paying service.
+She followed the instructions and was informed that she was now registered and that the charge for the service was €3 per week.
+When she checked on the website, she saw in small print that it was a paying service.

 You should pay close attention to such offers and carefully check the conditions.